|

 With a closed system it is far easier to maintain sterility.

-So investing in fermentation
+So investing

-way forward.
-Obviously the trick is to make beer is the way I’m doing it at
+is to make beer is the way I’m doing it at the moment; brewing it in it’s own

-own polypin.
-The drawback to this is cost – a
+polypin.
+The drawback to this is cost – a twenty litre polypin costs about

-runs the risk of contamination.
-And once you’ve bought the second polypin it’s already cost more than all the fermentation
+second polypin it’s already cost more than all the fermentation vessels and

-vessels and plastic kegs would have cost.
+plastic kegs would have cost.

 And then I had a stroke of